orblivion/offline-cryptoparty/crypto_before.md

 ## Instructions

 You will gather 6 pieces of information, each of which is 40 alphanumeric characters.
-They will help you confirm the software given to you.
-Your host, and any other crypto-aware guests, will explain in more detail at the party, what they mean and how to use them.
+Some are known as SHA-1 sums, which confirm file integrity, ie that a file in two different locations are *identical*, but does not confirm authenticity of the file.
+The others are known as PGP fingerprints, which confirm integrity *and* authenticity, but may not be usable.
+(In our case, we need SHA-1 sums for the GPG installers because GPG is necessary to make use of a PGP fingerprint) Your host, and any other crypto-aware guests, will explain in more detail at the party, what they mean and how to use them.

-Simply save them, labeled, in a text file that you will bring to the party.
-Some are known as SHA-1 sums, and the others are known as PGP fingerprints.

 Since this is for the sake of verifying untrusted information, you should go straight to the source, rather than this not-so-trusted page.
 (Especially if the host of the party sent you here).
 So, instead, this will guide you to how to find it from official pages.

+Simply save them, labeled, in a text file that you will bring to the party.
+Some are known as SHA-1 sums, and the others are known as PGP fingerprints.

 ### 1) GPG4Win SHA-1 sum